j-martin/slack-term/CONTRIBUTING.md

 When posting issues please mention the following:

-* Which version of slack-term you're using
+* Which version of slag you're using
 * Method of installation (binary, go, or make)

 Feature requests